MedadRufus/Weather-Narrator/README.md

 Make your day better with the Weather Narrator!
-At every 15 minutes( 0th, 15th, 30th, 45th minute of each hour), you get a simple notification of the time and weather read out to you.
+At every 15 minutes( 0th, 15th, 30th, 45th minute of each hour), you get a simple notification of the time and weather read out to you by the narrator.
 No need to switch screens or look it up anywhere.

 Stay informed!